keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                 <img class="lazy" data-src="assets/images/benefits/locked.png"/>
                 <div class="item-title">Secure & Confidential</div>
                 <div class="item-description">We respect your privacy and we're more than happy to sign any
                     Non-Disclosure Agreements that our clients may have.
-We're fully GDPR compliant
+We're fully GDPR compliant, meaning the way we handle your data is fair and legal.
+Should you need to know more about this, please contact us.
                 </div>
                 </div>
             </div>